 Description of Horizon Charter School Options

 We understand that parents often seek school options that offer a variety of educational choice.
 Horizon is well known in the community for cutting edge innovation and excellence in the numerous ways we support families.
 Many of our unique offerings have evolved as a result of parent request and we continue to look for opportunities to make our options for parents even better.

-We are proud to offer home teaching opportunities that value parent choice and support the learning process with options for individual academic or elective classes.
+We seek to offer home teaching opportunities that value parent choice and support the learning process with options for individual academic or elective classes.
 We are equally proud that our learning centers still offer small classroom instruction opportunities that are becoming more and more difficult to find.

 Home Teaching (Grades K to 12) is designed for students whose parents are actively involved in their education.
 The parents have a strong sense of what they want their children to study and are actively involved in the lesson planning, instructing, and correcting of assignments for their children.
 Home study students, as well as their parents, have face-to-face meetings with their Supervising Teacher at least once every 20 school days for a minimum of one hour per student meeting.
 During these meetings, the Supervising Teacher reviews the student's assignments, collects samples to include in the required monthly paperwork, discusses any problems or areas of concern that may have occurred during the month, and assigns, with parental input, the next month's assignments.
 The student's personal interests are incorporated into the assignments as well as activities and assignments that complement his/her learning style(s).
 High school students will also have access to subject area teachers in the core courses.
 These teachers, called Subject Matter Specialists, assist in the assignment and evaluation of student work, are available for consultation and evaluation during the semester, and are responsible for the final examinations which must be proctored in all college prep core courses.
 High school students may also take area classes from highly qualified HCS instructors, enroll in community college classes, or take approved distance learning (web-based) courses.

 Independent Study (AESS)